iexela/angular-wform/ROADMAP.md

-3. Implement tests for native controls to test changing of vnode types
+3. Implement tests for controls to test changing of vnode types
-4. Support of portals
 7. Think how to simplify patch implementation
 9. Write real-world sample
 10. Write tests for `getLastValidators`